-Foreign currency exchange rate fluctuations positively impacted revenue in this region by 3% and 2% during the three- and six-month periods ended June 30, 2013.
-Strong revenue growth in the Greater China region reflects significant growth in our Actives and Sales Leaders and continued interest in our product portfolio, including our ageLOC products.
+Foreign currency exchange rate fluctuations positively impacted revenue in this region by 9% and 5% during the three- and nine-month periods ended September 30, 2013.
+Significant growth in our revenue, and our Actives and Sales Leaders in the Greater China region was driven by the limited-time offer of ageLOC TR90 during the quarter and continued strong interest in our innovative anti-aging product portfolio and income opportunity.
+Revenue for the region included \$157.9 million from the limited-time offer of TR90 in the third quarter of 2013, while the prior year included \$20.8 million of limited-time offer revenue related to products that were shipped in the third quarter of 2012 following a limited-time offer in the second quarter of 2012.
+Additional limited-time offers of TR90 are currently planned for the fourth quarter of 2013 and the first quarter of 2014 in this region.
 Quarterly product expos continued to positively impact sales in the region.
-Revenue for the second quarter of 2012 included approximately \$100 million from the regional limited-time offers of our ageLOC R2 and ageLOC Galvanic Body Spa and related products, with most of the sales recorded in Hong Kong in connection with our Greater China regional convention.
-Actives and Sales Leaders in Mainland China increased 199% and 88%, respectively, compared to the prior-year period.
-Sales Leaders in Taiwan were down 19% and Actives increased 23%, compared to the prior year.
-Sales Leaders and Actives in Hong Kong were up 7% and 46%, respectively, compared to the prior year.
-The number of Sales Leaders in the region in the prior year was positively impacted by limited-time offer related qualifications.
+Sales Leaders and Actives in Mainland China increased 328% and 195%, respectively, compared to the prior-year period.
+Sales Leaders and Actives in Taiwan were up 82% and 22%, compared to the prior year.
+Sales Leaders and Actives in Hong Kong were up 159% and 59%, respectively, compared to the prior year.

-Our rapid growth in Greater China has put significant pressure on our supply chain and other systems and resources in this region.
-This has caused us to take some measures to help alleviate this pressure, including staging the limited-time offering of ageLOC TR90 in the Greater China region over the third and fourth quarters of this year, rather than limiting the offering to September as originally planned.
-We, along with our management team in the Greater China region, who have extensive experience with our business, continue to focus resources to successfully manage the necessary expansion of our management team, labor force, manufacturing operations, systems, government relations efforts, stores and sales support centers, including plans to triple our number of stores and sales support centers by 2015 and expand our manufacturing capabilities.
-In July 2013, China's Ministry of Commerce granted us authorization to expand our direct selling activities into additional provinces and districts in Mainland China.
+Our rapid growth in Greater China has put pressure on our supply chain and other systems and resources in this region, causing us to take measures to help alleviate this pressure, including staging the limited-time offer of ageLOC TR90 over several months in the Greater China region.
+We, along with our management team in the Greater China region, continue to focus resources to successfully manage the expansion of our management team, labor force, sales force, manufacturing operations, systems, government relations efforts, stores and sales support centers, including plans to triple our number of stores and sales support centers by 2015 and expand our manufacturing capabilities.

 North Asia.
-The following table sets forth revenue for the three- and six-month periods ended June 30, 2013 and 2012 for the North Asia region and its principal markets (U.S. dollars in millions):
+The following table sets forth revenue for the three- and nine-month periods ended September 30, 2013 and 2012 for the North Asia region and its principal markets (U.S. dollars in millions):